 If you keep the moss moist, in a few weeks you should have a fully developed root system.
 Then you’ll be able to cut the plant and immediately plant it into soil.
 No need to worry about a failed cutting.

-For each of these methods, humidity is always important.
+Whether you use perlite and peat moss for cuttings or use spaghnum moss, humidity is always important.
 Placing your cutting in a terrarium or even placing it in a large gallon ziploc bag can do wonders.
 So now is the time to experiment and see which method works best for you.